LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 **3. What about Time Weighted Average, is it possible?**

-At present, Elasticsearch does not have a feature that automatically calculates the time weighted average.
+At present, Elasticsearch does not have a built in feature that automatically calculates the time weighted average.
 However, you can always write a script that represents the formula for calculating the time weighted average and include it in the aggregation.
 Here is a documentation on [how to write scripts](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-using.html)!